dotlang/language/Enhancements.md

 `int f(int x, int y, int? z);` means z is optional. where else can we use `int?` notation? field declaration? no. local variables? no.
 `int f(int x, int y, Stack<int>? z);`

+? - What is suffix for double literals? f or d?